 Subject Comments Effectiveness of scope/scope change The project objectives can be fulfilled by the suggested scope.
 A fourth Into Plane Operator does not exist yet and therefore half of the provided accommodation space could remain empty upon handover.
-We have asked Dublin Airport if the building can be constructed in 2 phases to prevent the space from being unused.
-This will be followed up after the submission of the Draft report.
 Alternative scopes A modular construction in 2 phases should be considered with phase 2 to be provided at a later stage at a later stage when a possible fourth operator has received a licence.
 Quality of specifications of scope/scope change Specifications provided in Level 3 costs provide enough detail for outline design stage.
 Phasing and synergies with other projects None identified.
 Existing asset conditions This is a new facility with a forecasted asset life of 20 years.
 Double counting None identified.